AluminumShark/Algorithmic-Learning-Journal/README.md

 A structured exploration of data structures and algorithms with detailed notes on problem-solving logic, complexity analysis, and design patterns for computational thinking.

-This repository follows the [NeetCode Roadmap](https://neetcode.io/) structure for systematic algorithm learning.
+This repository contains solutions to [LeetCode](https://leetcode.com/) problems, organized following the [NeetCode Roadmap](https://neetcode.io/) structure for systematic algorithm learning.

 ---